nf1s/resume/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Built with React and MaterialUI
+## Built with React, MaterialUI and Firebase

 check the life version of this code here: https://resume-1b4f0.firebaseapp.com/